Kealba

 Kealba's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Kealba's health metrics are close to national benchmarks, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The level of common health conditions among Kealba residents is somewhat typical of the general population, but higher than the nation's average among older cohorts.
+Kealba's health metrics are close to national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+The level of common health conditions among Kealba residents is somewhat typical of the general population but higher than the national average for older cohorts.

-Private health cover is held by approximately 53% of Kealba's total population (~1,660 people), slightly leading the average SA2 area rate of 50%.
-This compares to a rate of 56.7% across Greater Melbourne.
-The most common medical conditions in Kealba are asthma and arthritis, impacting 8.6% and 8.1% of residents respectively.
-A total of 68.4% of Kealba residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Private health cover stands at approximately 53% of the total population (about 1,660 people), slightly above the average SA2 area's rate and lower than Greater Melbourne's 56.7%.
+The most prevalent medical conditions are asthma and arthritis, affecting 8.6% and 8.1% of residents respectively.
+68.4% of residents report being completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
 Health outcomes among the working-age population in Kealba are broadly typical.
-The area has 21.3% of residents aged 65 and over (670 people), which is higher than the 15.1% figure for Greater Melbourne.
-Health outcomes among seniors in Kealba present some challenges, though they rank lower nationally than those of the broader population.
+The area has 21.4% of residents aged 65 and over (673 people), higher than Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges, ranking lower nationally compared to the broader population.

 Frequently Asked Questions - Health